The-Strategy-Unit/nhp_mitigator_comparisons_app/inst/app/text/about_pointrange.md

 These are useful aid to check if values are within the ranges suggested by national experts.

-##### Number of facet columns
+##### Number of charts per row

-Use the slider to control the number of facets shown in each row.
+Use the slider to control the number of plots shown side-by-side across each row.

 ##### Summary